Emil-H-Uhlin/java-enums/README.md

 - Install JDK 17
 - Create a new project using either **_IntelliJ_** or **_Eclipse_**
 - Import _src/_ to project root
-- There is no _run_ per se, but if you'd like to play around - add a file containing `public static void main(String[] args)` and create your very first character.
+- There is no _run_ per se, but if you'd like to mess around you can add some logic to `public static void main(String[] args)` in `Main.java` and run the file.

 #### Testing
-If you'd like to check out or do some additional testing also import the _test/_- folder to your project root.
+If you'd like to check out or do some additional testing also import the _test/_- folder to your project root, after making sure to add JUnit 5 to project dependencies.